Disclosures

 • A faculty member uses institution resources, including office or laboratory space and secretarial services in support of his or her personal consulting.

-Does the policy apply only to Faculty?
-What about GRAs or postdocs?
+Does the policy apply only to faculty?
+What about graduate researchers or postdocs?

 Answer: The policy only applies to GRAs or postdocs if they are Investigators on sponsored projects.